-The Disruptive Behavior Disorders Program at Children's Hospital Colorado serves kids with a variety of diagnoses and disorders.
-Most commonly, we see kids and teens with attention-deficit hyperactivity disorder (ADHD), oppositional defiant disorder (ODD) and conduct disorder.
-Many of our patients who are diagnosed with a disruptive behavior disorder also suffer from comorbid (more than one) conditions, including anxiety and mood disorders, all of which are targeted in treatment.
+The Disruptive Behavior Disorders Program at Children's Hospital Colorado serves youngsters with a variety of diagnoses and disorders.
+Most commonly, we see kids and teens with Attention-Deficit Hyperactivity Disorder (ADHD), and Oppositional Defiant Disorder (ODD)..
+Many of our patients who are diagnosed with a disruptive behavior disorder also suffer from co-morbid (more than one) conditions, including anxiety and mood disorders, all of which are targeted in treatment.

 Facts about disruptive behavior disorders

 Disruptive behavior disorders, also referred to as behavior disorders, are the most common reasons children are referred to mental health practitioners for possible treatment.

 Some examples of disruptive behaviors include arguing, fighting, kicking, yelling, property destruction, cursing, physical and verbal aggression, hyperactivity, impulsivity and distractibility.

 Children exhibiting disruptive behavior often have impaired socialization and academic struggles.

 Children with disruptive behavior disorders tend to struggle with interpersonal relations and might have excessive conflicts with family, friends and school staff.

 Many children with disruptive behavior meet criteria for ADHD or ODD and/or have co-morbid mood and anxiety disorders; they might also have language and/or learning disorders.